Start the VM migration service

 Go to Compute engine, and create a new project.

-After created a new project , we need to generate a Service account key for GoogleEndure later.
+After creating a new project , we need to generate a Service account key for GoogleEndure later.

 Generate a service account key